Santos Rivera

 Santos Noel Rivera Ayala (born April 8, 1974) is a former Salvadoran professional football goalkeeper.

 Club career

-Rivera started his career at Segunda División club Santiagueño at the age of 15 and moved to Primera División outfit ADET in 1993.
+Rivera started his career at Segunda División club Santiagueño, De Santiago De María Usulután at the age of 15 and moved to Primera División outfit ADET in 1993.

 After six years there, he joined Municipal Limeño for another four years, before he finally moved to one of the country's top teams for a short spell at Águila.

 He returned to Águila after another short stint at FAS.
 He did not win a league title during his playing career and retired from the game in 2009 to become goalkeeper coach of Águila.

 Noel Rivera played several finals of the Primera División during his career: Apertura 1999 and Apertura 2000 with Municipal Limeño, also Clausura 2006 and Apertura 2006 with FAS but he could never be crowned champion because all the finals were lost.

 International career

 Nicknamed el Negro, Rivera made his debut for El Salvador in a November 1995 friendly match against Yugoslavia when he came on as a substitute for Raúl García.

 He has earned a total of 22 caps, scoring no goals.
 He has represented his country in 7 FIFA World Cup qualification matches and played at the 2005 UNCAF Nations Cup, as well as at the 1998 CONCACAF Gold Cup and 2002 CONCACAF Gold Cups.

 His final international game was a February 2005 UNCAF Nations Cup match against Costa Rica.